djpugh/MTfit/docs/source/man.rst

 ============================

-  Commands for using mtfit on a cluster environment using qsub/PBS
+  Commands for using MTfit on a cluster environment using qsub/PBS

-  -q, --qsub, --pbs     Flag to set mtfit to submit to cluster
+  -q, --qsub, --pbs     Flag to set MTfit to submit to cluster

   --nodes QSUB_NODES    Set number of nodes to use for job submission.